vc1492a/NumericalAlgorithms-Julia/README.txt

 -Trapezoid Method
 -Simpson's Method
--Gaussian Quadrature (2 and 3 point integration)
+-Gaussian Quadrature (2 and 3 point integration) -Runge-Kutta Algorithms (orders 2, 3 and 4)

 Other Topics:
 -Distance between two points
 -Calculate the hypotenuse of a triangle
 -Area of triangle (using points)
 -Additional Newton-Cotes rules
+-Convert polar coordinates to Cartesian coordinates -Jacobian Matrix Evaluation in R2 and R3
+-Wronskian Matrix Evaluation in R2
+-Hilbert matrices

 The topics listed below will be added as these algos are translated from Python.